latest nhpb_banner 1__compressed2

 Wintercare is offered across Kentucky by your local Community Action Agency.
 Contributions from people in the community are received by utility companies and used to pay electric bills and re-connection fees.
 All donations received by a company will go directly to benefit clients.
 In addition, a community action agency can refer clients to other Kentucky utility bill assistance programs for their needs.

-Community Action Agencies can direct families to Kentucky Homeless Prevention and Rapid Rehousing programs.
+Rent payment help in Kentucky from Community Action Agencies is available.
+The locations can can direct families to Kentucky Homeless Prevention and Rapid Rehousing programs.
 These help tenants or homeowners that are facing homeless from both financial aid and counseling.
 The homeless can also get grants, security deposit help, and emergency shelters too.
+People that are currently leasing a home or apartment, or a mobile home lot, can get money to help them pay their rent.

 Heating bill assistance is offered from LIHEAP.
 It is a federally funded program to help eligible working poor and low income households pay their home heating and gas bills during the winter.
 Grants are available, as funding allows, until March.
 The subsidy provides a one-time per year payment for heating costs.
 Payment amounts are determined by your income, family size, and type of heat used in the home.